 - Recognized for Excellence in Education at the University Level by Ohio Magazine, December 2013.

-Phil Zoladz: Assistant Professor of Psychology (5 years at ONU)
+Phil Zoladz: Associate Professor of Psychology (5 years at ONU)

 Teaching interests: Neuroscience, physiological psychology, psychopharmacology